JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/09-Defining-Modular-Monads/02-Defining-Modular-Monads.md

 # Defining Modular Monads

+We can now return to the original question we raised at the start of the `Free` folder: if we wanted to run a sequential computation (i.e. use a monad) that used multiple effects (e.g. different monads whose `bind` do different things), could we stop fighting against "`bind` returns the same monad type" fact and simply use just one monad?
+Yes.
+Similar to our previous examples, we can use `Coproduct`s/`VariantF`s of two or more `Free` monads.

+## Getting Around The Non-Free-Monad Limitation

-To define modular monads, one will use the `Coproduct` (or `VariantF`) of two or more `Free` monads (this approach does not work for other non-`Free` monads).
+Unfortunately, this `Coproduct` + `Free` approach only works on `Free` monads; it does not work for other non-`Free` monads.
+So, how do we get around that limitation?

 As the paper says, the List and State monads are not free monads.
 To get around that problem, we can define a language (similar to our `Add`, `Multiply`, `Value` language) that provides the operations we would expect from such a monad.
-The paper's example shows how one could create a state monad using this approach.
-It will follow much of what we have already covered before, so we'll just show the Purescript version of their code.
+The paper's example shows how one could create a State monad using this approach.
+Since it will follow much of what we have already covered before, we'll just show the Purescript version of their code.
 ```purescript
 data Add      theRestOfTheComputation = Add Int theRestOfTheComputation
 data GetValue theRestOfTheComputation = GetValue (Int -> theRestOfTheComputation)